Logo

-Sir Bernard Christison Jenkin was born on 9 April 1959 and is a British Conservative Party politician serving as Member of Parliament for Harwich and North Essex since 2010.
+Sir Bernard Christison Jenkin was born on 9 April 1959 and is a British Conservative Party politician who has been the Member of Parliament for Harwich and North Essex, previously Colchester North then North Essex, since 1992.

 2.